rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 Functions can return values to the code that calls them.
 We don’t name return values, but we do declare their type after an arrow (`->`).
 In Rust, the return value of the function is synonymous with the value of the final expression in the block of the body of a function.
-Here’s an example of a function that returns a value:
+You can return early from a function by using the `return` keyword and specifying a value, but most functions return the last expression implicitly.
+Here’s an example of a function that returns a
+value:

 <span class="filename">Filename: src/main.rs</span>